9

 The ID Buzz is a modern utility vehicle that targets comfort and versatility.
 It’s responsive and has great drivability but, in standard single-motor form at least, doesn’t really go beyond the performance level of a familiar diesel-engined mid-sized commercial vehicle.

-The Buzz has one of those automated ignition systems that automatically shuts down the car when you get out.
+The Buzz has an automated ignition system that automatically shuts down the car when you get out.
 (Because it’s electric, there’s a danger you could leave it running otherwise.)
 The drawback?
 You find yourself deactivating things like lane keeping assistance twice as often.

 Thereafter, it begins to feel more like its size and weight and labours just a bit at faster motorway speeds.
 Even so, that it hit 60mph from rest in 9.5sec in damp test conditions suggests it’s a touch quicker in the real world than VW’s performance claims would have it (0-62mph in 10.2sec); and proving capable of 30-70mph in 9.1sec (compared with 9.0sec for the Transporter 2.0 TDI Sportline), it can evidently keep going towards three figures with reasonable urgency when you need it to.

 There are limited options for you to choose coasting and battery regen preferences for yourself.
-You can select a ‘B’ mode if you want maximum trailing-throttle regen – while by picking the less sporting driving modes, you can set the car to better conserve momentum if you prefer, although not quite to coast without any regeneration at all.
+You can select a B mode if you want maximum trailing-throttle regen.
+By picking the less sporting driving modes, you can set the car to better conserve momentum if you prefer, although not quite to coast without any regeneration at all.

 The ID Buzz accrues and carries plenty of kinetic energy when it’s running along, though, and all the more with a load on board, so a ‘maximum coast’ efficiency driving mode that trims regen right down to zero might better allow you to get optimal efficiency.
 Other EV makers do offer one.
 And optimal efficiency and range are likely to remain concerns for plenty of ID Buzz drivers for a while yet.